mrWallaceMadeira/topics_mod1Schedule/README.md

   - [x] Adobe Illustrator
   - [x] TinkerCAD
   - [x] arcGIS
-### Projects & structure
+### Daily work
 The main focus is to create & present your unique solution.
-You will have three types of assingments to help you get there:
+You will have three types of daily assignments to help you get there:
   1. tools based
       - these assigments will be based off in class tutorials
   2. research & data collection
       - you'll research and write about it (citing sources of course)
   3. writing & self reflection
       - journal entries in OneNote
-:pushpin:&nbsp; Your final creation and presentation

 ### Schedule&nbsp;:calendar:

   ###### Key